innotrade/enapso-graphdb-admin/README.md

 }
 ```

-## List all users configured in your GraphDB instance
+## List all users of your GraphDB instance

 ```javascript
 demoGetUsers: async function () {